 Niger: Support for families fleeing from Boko Haram

-We are supporting refugees who have left Nigeria, fleeing from Boko Haram.
-In Niger, the poorest country in the world, hundreds of thousands of refugees have been accommodated with host families – so our project also includes them.
+We are supporting refugees who have fled from Boko Haram in Nigeria.
+In Niger, the poorest country in the world, hundreds of thousands of refugees now live with host families – so our project also includes them.
 Overall, we support about 26,000 people.

 Refugees in Sudan

-Over 2 million people in Sudan are fleeing within their own country, more than 1 million children under five years old are undernourished.
+Around 2.3 million people in Sudan are fleeing within their own country, more than 1 million children under five are undernourished.
 According to UN OCHA, the situation is becoming increasingly alarming, particularly due to the ongoing armed conflicts.
 How we are supporting people in Sudan:

 - We are distributing food as well as vouchers, with which refugees can select their own food from retailers